carlisia/website/content/thoughts/2025 tough times.md

 ---
 title: 2025, Tough Times
-description: Inspired by Arnold Schwarzenegger’s reflections on mindset and responsibility, this post explores the intersection of power, surrender, and leadership.
-In these tough times, may we (individuals, families, teams, and organizations). find grounded, centered ways to move forward and lead with clarity and purpose.
+description: Inspired by Arnold Schwarzenegger's reflections on mindset and responsibility, this post explores the intersection of power, surrender, and leadership.
+In these tough times, may we (individuals, families, teams, and organizations).
+Find grounded, centered ways to move forward and lead with clarity and purpose.
 created: 2025-05-29 (PT)
+updated: 2025-05-29 (PT)
 id: obs-VzWmDUvS
 aliases:
 tags: leadership, 2025
 draft:
+socialDescription: Finding center in tough times is a reflection on power, surrender, and leadership inspired by Arnold Schwarzenegger's thoughts on victim mindset and the martial art of working with gravity rather than against it.
 ---

 I really, really like Arnold Schwarzenegger.
 I find him sensible and kind, and I like the type of impact he aims to make.
 There is something that shines brighter about people who have earned multiple wins in life.